 – Plus apps which allow you to track your stash make supplies lists and track UFOs (UnFinished Objects not the extraterrestrial kind!).

 This app is available from both the Google Play store and iTunes store and you can find out more about it here: http://www.thecrossstitchguild.com/Mobile_App.aspx

 This app provides a comprehensive reference to SCHMETZ needles for household sewing machines.
 Includes updated colour code information.
 This app will help you choose the right needle for your sewing application.
 Increase your sewing skill by learning about the various types of needles available.
-Get it here for Apple and Android.
+Get it here for Android.

 Catering for quite a niche market FootBook is a guide to 90 different sewing machine feet for top loading Janome machines.
 You get photos and text describing what each foot is and how to use it, plus videos demonstrating the foot in use.

 A couple of apps that may come in useful when either buying sewing supplies, or ordering handmade craft products are the Etsy App and the Not On The High Street App.
 They could both allow you to do your Christmas shopping on the go.